By The Wyoming LLC Attorney TeamSep 01, 2022

 When you start a business in the US, there are a number of ways you can choose to structure it.
-Each way has different costs and benefits and will inform the way the business does their taxes, and how the members operate within it.
+Each way has different costs and benefits and will inform the way the business does its taxes, and how the members operate within it.
 With an LLC (Limited Liability Corporation), the members are sheltered from any liabilities or lawsuits that may be filed against the business.
 This allows them to protect their personal assets while remaining a part of the business.

 All businesses must pay taxes and the legal structure of the business will determine how this happens.
 An LLC is considered a “pass-through entity,” since the money “passes through” the business and onto its members.
 The members will then report the business’ information on their personal taxes.
 Depending on the number of members, this can be split up by percentage according to the operating agreement.

 If there are multiple members to an LLC, the declaration will be split among them and each member will include their share when filing their personal taxes.
 Per the operating agreement, the members should have laid out the percentages that each one takes of the business and this should inform how much of the LLC’s profits they will report.
-In cases of multi-member LLC’s they are considered a partnership for tax purposes.
+In cases of multi-member LLCs, they are considered a partnership for tax purposes.

-There’s an option for an LLC to elect to be treated as a corporation, and in that case the LLC would have to file its own tax return.
+There’s an option for an LLC to elect to be treated as a corporation, and in that case, the LLC would have to file its own tax return.
 There are benefits for some LLCs to go this route, but you should thoroughly investigate both options with a CPA before deciding on this.

 Before starting an LLC it’s important to know the taxes that New Mexico LLCs are responsible for.

-Since LLCs pass through the members’ personal taxes, when a member makes money from business transactions it is considered self-employment, and is therefore subject to self-employment taxes that pay for Social Security and Medicare.
+Since LLCs pass through the members’ personal taxes, when a member makes money from business transactions it is considered self-employment and is therefore subject to self-employment taxes that pay for Social Security and Medicare.
 The current rate is 15.3%.
 As mentioned above, declaring your LLC and S Corp can help lower these taxes in New Mexico.

 As a New Mexico LLC, you will also be subject to state income taxes on any money you pay to yourself.
 The current rates for New Mexico are dependent on your tax bracket and top out at 4.9%.

-In New Mexico the sales tax that an LLC may have to pay is called a gross receipts tax.
+In New Mexico, the sales tax that an LLC may have to pay is called a gross receipts tax.
 This is a tax on any consumer sales for taxable goods.
 Typically items that are deemed essential like medicine and groceries are not taxed.
 The tax rate ranges from 5.125% to 8.8125% and is determined by factoring in the state, county, and municipality rates.

-In some cases an LLC can elect to be treated like an S Corporation (S Corp) when filing.
-To do this in New Mexico the LLC must file a Form 8832 which allows the business to file its own tax return instead of relying on its members.
+In some cases, an LLC can elect to be treated like an S Corporation (S Corp) when filing.
+To do this in New Mexico the LLC must file Form 8832 which allows the business to file its own tax return instead of relying on its members.
 It’s essential to understand the benefits and drawbacks of this before filing.

 In the state of New Mexico, there can be benefits to choosing to file as an S Corp, chief among them is the reduction in self-employment tax.
 This allows you to split up how you declare your profits and stipulate some of it as “distribution and withdrawals” while the rest is considered salary.

-However, in New Mexico you will also have to pay a corporation income tax as well as a corporation franchise tax if you choose to file this way.
+However, in New Mexico, you will also have to pay a corporation income tax as well as a corporation franchise tax if you choose to file this way.

 It is really best to speak with a certified public accountant about the specifics of your business before making a decision one way or another on filing.
 If you know your LLC will incur a large self-employment tax, then it may be a good idea to opt for S Corp filing status, but there may be other implications that could outweigh this benefit.

-There are a number of legitimate business expenses that you can write-off when filing taxes.
+There are a number of legitimate business expenses that you can write off when filing taxes.
 Taking full advantage of these will be essential to ensuring your personal liability is limited when declaring your company’s profits on your personal taxes.

-In general an LLC can deduct the following items and services, but as always you should consult with a CPA:
+In general, an LLC can deduct the following items and services, but as always you should consult with a CPA: